-They incorporate a lot of the features we love about the Urtempo.
+They incorporate a lot of the features we love about the Pilox.
 The Hayasu’s feature Reebok’s 3D air foam for cushioning, which gives them a lot of lightweight pressure relief.
-The outsole is also equipped with the same pivot point under the ball of the foot that makes the Urtempos such a great choice for twists and turns.
+The outsole is also equipped with the same pivot point under the ball of the foot that makes the Pilox such a great choice for twists and turns.

 The best part for us about the Hayasu is the way the sock-like upper works with the sole to give you almost unlimited range of movement without compromising stability.
 Previous buyers said the wide, flexible sole was exceptionally agile.
 They said it provided excellent ankle support, cushion, and sideways stability, while pivoting easily on the ball point.
 The sock-fit and snug ankle keep all the support elements in place, so you’re no sliding around inside the shoe like you would in some other mesh models.

 There are lots of style options.
 The Hayasu comes in a dozen different variations, with lots of colors to choose from and a few bold prints thrown in as well.